 Once a week or once a month, have a fun event that everyone’s going to enjoy.

-For us this was Sunday afternoons straight after church between 1-3pm.
+For us, this is Sunday afternoons straight after church between 1-3 pm.

 We made a deal with our youth – rather than separating them out of the main service we said if stayed for the worship and preaching we would do something fun afterwards.

 Is this bribery?
 Probably, yes – but it worked!